-Spinal narrowing – also known as spinal stenosis – is a common degenerative spine condition that occurs as part of the natural aging process.
-But what are the symptoms of spinal narrowing, and how can you treat them?
-Before discussing potential symptoms of this condition, it pays to first learn more about its causes.
+Spinal narrowing, also known as spinal stenosis, is a common degenerative spine condition that occurs as part of the natural aging process.
+This spinal narrowing can lead to compression and pressure on the spinal cord and nerves, which can result in a variety of significant spinal issues.
+Before discussing potential symptoms and treatment of this condition, it pays to first learn more about its causes in the following article.

 - Localized pain at the site of the nerve being compressed

 With a firm grasp of the causes and symptoms of spinal narrowing, you’ll be able to better determine a potential treatment plan when you speak with your doctor.
-Typically, this will consist of any of a variety of conservative, nonsurgical options that are often very effective in managing the symptoms of spinal narrowing.
-Whether it’s physical therapy, massage, pain medications, hot/cold therapy, or other methods, you may find adequate pain relief through such techniques.
+Typically, this will consist of a variety of conservative options that are often very effective in managing the symptoms of spinal narrowing.
+Whether it involves physical therapy, muscle relaxants, pain medications, hot/cold therapy, anti-inflammatories or chiropractic care, you may find adequate pain relief through such techniques.